-- An appropriate in vivo somatic cell genotoxicity is an information requirement under Annex IX to REACH (Section 8.4., Column 2) if (1) there is a positive result in any of the in vitro genotoxicity study under Annex VII or VIII to REACH and (2) there are no results available from an in vivo study. - Your dossier contains positive results for the in vitro gene mutation study in bacteria (OECD TG 471; 1994, 2001 & 2014) which raise the concern for gene mutations.
-Moreover, the in vivo study submitted in your dossier (OECD TG 474; 2015) does not address the concern on gene mutation. - 2.1.
-Information provided to fulfil the information requirement - You submitted a testing proposal for an In vivo mammalian alkaline comet assay to be performed with the Substance. - 8 ECHA requested your considerations for alternative methods to fulfil the information requirement for Genetic toxicity in vivo.
+- 9 Appropriate in vivo mutagenicity studies must be considered under Annex VIII to REACH (Section 8.4., Column 2) in case of a positive result in any of the in vitro genotoxicity studies under Annex VII or VIII to REACH. - Your dossier contains positive results for the in vitro gene mutation study in bacteria (OECD TG 471, 2006) which raise the concern for gene mutations.
+For related comments, and ECHA's reflection on them, we refer to section 1 above. - 2.1.
+Information provided to fulfil the information requirement - You have submitted a testing proposal for an In vivo mammalian alkaline comet assay to be performed with the Substance. - 12 ECHA requested your considerations for alternative methods to fulfil the information requirement for Genetic toxicity in vivo.
 You provided your considerations concluding that there were no alternative methods which could be used to adapt the information requirement(s) for which testing is proposed.
-ECHA has taken these considerations into account. - 9 ECHA agrees that an appropriate in vivo follow up genotoxicity study is necessary to address the concern identified in vitro.
+ECHA has taken these considerations into account. - ECHA agrees that an appropriate in vivo follow up genotoxicity study is necessary to address the concern identified in vitro.